© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Glynea Colliery is a scheduled monument protected by Cadw under reference CM262.
 View the official record →

-Glynea Colliery is a post-medieval and modern industrial coal mine located in Carmarthenshire, Wales, designated as a scheduled ancient monument under the reference CM262.
+Glynea Colliery is a post-medieval and modern industrial coal mine located in Carmarthenshire, Wales, dating from the period of intensive coal extraction in South Wales.
 It is designated a Scheduled Ancient Monument by Cadw under reference CM262.

 Glynea Colliery dates from the post medieval/modern period, and is classified as a coal mine.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Glynea Colliery is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is CM262.